GetRydes/rydes/README.md

-## Rydes Trip Gateway Service
+## Rydes Customer Profile Service

-This component is the core service and responsible for matching passenger’s demand and driver’s supply
+This component is responsible for storing customers profile information